trevordblack/Juliog/README.md

 end
 ```

+  This follows the Julia Module syntax, see [Julia Stable Modules](https://docs.julialang.org/en/stable/manual/modules/)

 4) Create a global parameter

   e.g. #define in Verilog

   Big advantage over verilog

   You can just set a large portion of your design according to a specific global param, greatly reducing code complexity

 ```julia
 julia> function LOGIC(OUT, IN)